 Oromo people in the Horn of Africa.
 The word Waaqeffanna derives from the word Waaqa, is the ancient name for the Creator in the Cushitic languages of...

-Adama (Oromo: Adaamaa or Hadaamaa, Amharic: አዳማ), formerly Nazreth (Amharic: ናዝሬት), is a city in the central Oromia Region of Ethiopia.
-Located in the...
+Adama (Oromo: Adaamaa or Hadaamaa, Amharic: አዳማ), formerly Nazreth (Amharic: ናዝሬት), is a capital city of Oromia Region of Ethiopia.
+Located in the East...

 holiday celebrating the end of the winter in Oromia Region, Ethiopia.
 The Oromo people celebrate Irreecha to thank Waaqa (God) for the blessings and mercies...